wix-incubator/wix-rest-docs/wix-bookings/guides/About Wix Bookings.md

 # About Wix Bookings

 The Wix Bookings APIs allow you to build and customize booking experiences for any service-based business.
-You can manage services, staff members, pricing, availability, and customer bookings throughout their entire lifecycle.
+You can manage services, staff members, resources, pricing, availability, and customer bookings throughout their entire lifecycle.

 ## Wix Bookings APIs